 The development of PEC organic transformations is currently challenging for the future Chemical Industry due to the limited solubility of organic reagents in aqueous electrolytes present in the cathodic/anodic cells.
 Currently Ionic Liquids (ILs) are considered as the most ideal solvents.

-In SunCoChem, the use of new stable fluorine-free ILs as electrolytes will provide a suitable media for solubilisation of organic reagents (i.e. olefins such as Butene and Limonene) and carrying on innovative PEC organic transformations overcoming mass-transfer limitations.
+In SunCoChem, the use of new stable fluorine-free ILs as electrolytes provided a suitable media for solubilisation of organic reagents (i.e. olefins such as Butene and Limonene) and carrying on innovative PEC organic transformations overcoming mass-transfer limitations.

 Selectivity over reaction pathways